IqbalLx/ai-personal-accountant/README.md

 1.  **Obtain your API Key**:

     - Go to [Google AI Studio](https://aistudio.google.com/u/1/apikey) and get your API key.
-    - You will likely need to set this key as an environment variable or in a configuration file as per the project's requirements (e.g., `GOOGLE_API_KEY="YOUR_API_KEY"`). _(This step might need further clarification based on how your project consumes the API key)._
+    - You will likely need to set this key as an environment variable or in a configuration file as per the project's requirements (e.g., `GOOGLE_API_KEY="YOUR_API_KEY"`).

 2.  **(Optional) Enable Gemini Pro Model Usage**: